jmike/macos-dev-setup/node-npm.md

 # Node.js

+### Node version choice

+Before proceeding with installation you need to consider the Node.js version you will be using.
+Essentially, there are two (2) options to choose from:

+1. Long-time-support (LTS);
+2. Latest Node.js version.

+If you are new to Node.js, I would suggest to go with the LTS version to avoid incompatibilities with packages (such as strapi).

 ### Installation

 1. Visit [https://nodejs.org/en/download/current](https://nodejs.org/en/download/current);
-2. Download the latest Node.js dmg archive, which comes bundled with the npm client.
+2. Download the dmg archive (`latest` or `LTS` - depending on your preference), which comes bundled with Node.js and the npm client.
 If you don't know which file to download look for the "macOS Installer";
-3. Execute the dowloaded file and follow instructions;
+3. Execute the downloaded file and follow instructions;
 4. Verify node.js and npm have been installed.

    ```bash